Geraldkigotho/NLP-tweet-sentiment-project/README.md

 To develop predictive models to classify the sentiment (positive, negative, or neutral) expressed in tweets about brands and products.

 **SPECIFIC OBJECTIVES**
-To leverage Twitter data to manage and comprehend public opinion about Google and Apple products brands offered by Codel Electronics

 To identify the best-performing product, in terms of positive and negative